What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

 Let us briefly look at four such arguments.
 The first argument is that Settings Independence is indispensable for the procedure of randomization in empirical sciences such as medicine. \citet{scholarpedia-bell} give the following example: \begin{quote} [...] if you are performing a drug versus placebo clinical trial, then you have to select some group of patients to get the drug and some group of patients to get the placebo.
-The conclusions drawn from the study will necessarily depend on the assumption that the method of selection is independent of whatever characteristics those patients might have that might influence how they react to the drug. \end{quote} However, they clearly have in mind Settings Independence$_{t_P, 1, 2}$ rather than Settings Independence$_{C(\Sigma, \Sigma)}$.
-This is visible in another fragment of \citet{scholarpedia-bell} (emphasis mine): \begin{quote} in practice, one assesses the applicability of [Settings Independence] to a given experiment by examining the care with which the experimental design precludes any non-conspiratorial dependencies \textit{between the preparation of the systems and the settings of instruments}. \end{quote} Moreover, medicine, biology and social sciences are usually or even always interested in coarse-grained variables, not in full specifications of the physical state of the systems they are investigating, whereas Settings Independence$_{C(\Sigma, \Sigma)}$ asserts the dependence of the choice of settings on the \emph{full specification} of the state in $C(\Sigma, \Sigma)$.
-Even if there is a correlation of the form $P(\text{placebo} | \lambda_{\text{patient}_1, t}) \neq P(\text{placebo} | \lambda_{\text{patient}_2, t}) $, where $\lambda_{\text{patient}, t}$ is the full specification of the physical state of the patient at the time when the assignment to drug/placebo groups is made, this does not undermine the results of such studies because $\lambda_{\text{patient}, t}$ contains a lot of information that is causally irrelevant for the process of patients' recovery.
+The conclusions drawn from the study will necessarily depend on the assumption that the method of selection is independent of whatever characteristics those patients might have that might influence how they react to the drug. \end{quote} However, what they say clearly applies to Settings Independence$_{\lambda_\text{system}}$ rather than Settings Independence$_{C(\Sigma, \Sigma)}$.
+This is visible in another fragment of \citet{scholarpedia-bell} (emphasis mine): \begin{quote} [...] in practice, one assesses the applicability of [Settings Independence] to a given experiment by examining the care with which the experimental design precludes any non-conspiratorial dependencies \textit{between the preparation of the systems and the settings of instruments}. \end{quote} Moreover, medicine, biology and social sciences are usually or even always interested in coarse-grained variables, not in full specifications of the physical state of the systems they are investigating, whereas Settings Independence$_{C(\Sigma, \Sigma)}$ asserts the dependence of the choice of settings on the \emph{full specification} of the state in $C(\Sigma, \Sigma)$.